 - There’s the official broadcast by NBC, which has had that distinction since 1952 and parks itself right in front of the parade’s terminus at Macy’s flagship store on 34th Street.

-- There’s also CBS, which covers the parade as its route goes past its corporate headquarters.
-Their coverage is unofficial and unauthorized, but they can do it since Macy’s can’t designate an exclusive TV broadcaster (since the parade takes place in front of the general public and not within a stadium).
+- There’s also CBS, which covers the parade as its route goes past the network’s corporate headquarters.
+Their coverage is unofficial and unauthorized, but they can do it since Macy’s can’t designate an exclusive TV broadcaster (the parade takes place in front of the general public and not within a stadium).

 Or mishaps (potential or otherwise) involving balloons…